-6.71 QualityControlResult
+6.69 QualityControlResult

 QualityControlResult defines the set of results from a QualityControl process.
-The specific measurements should be returned in specialized subelements such as BindingQuality or as a subelement of the parent Resource that is in a foreign namespace.
+The specific measurements should be returned in specialized subelements such as BindingQualityMeasurement or as subelements of the parent Resource that are in a foreign namespace.
 QualityControl results may also be referenced by providing a FileSpec that references a proprietary measurement results definition.
-Examples for quality control measurements in a foreign namespace include ▶ [ISO17972-1:2015] for color measurement data.
+Examples for quality control measurements in a foreign namespace include • [ISO17972-1:2015] for color measurement data.